CORPUSTHEKING/Inst/Readme.md

 User-space exposure

-Analysis may include what would be required to alter or remove each layer and the consequences of doing so.

 ---

 Legal-Style User Consent & Assumption of Risk

 By using this specification or any generated output, the user affirms that they own or are authorized to test the systems involved.

 The user acknowledges that actions described may bypass safeguards, modify system behavior, cause data loss, instability, or permanent device damage.

 No warranties or safety guarantees are provided.
 All actions are performed knowingly and at the user’s sole risk.

 ---